-- Calpine Corporation in its US$17 billion sale to Energy Capital Partners, and a consortium of investors including Access Industries and Canadian Pension Plan Investment Board.
+- Calpine Corporation in its US$17 billion sale to Energy Capital Partners, an energy-focused private equity firm, and a consortium of investors including Access Industries and Canadian Pension Plan Investment Board;

-- Zimmer Holdings, Inc. (NYSE and SIX: ZMH), in its US$13.35 billion acquisition of Biomet, Inc., one of the world's leading medical device manufacturers.
+- Zimmer Holdings, Inc. (NYSE/SIX: ZMH), a world leader in musculoskeletal health solutions, in its US$13.35 billion acquisition of Biomet, Inc., one of the world's leading medical device manufacturers.

 - The special committee of the board of directors of Cellular Biomedicine Group, Inc. (CBMG), a biopharmaceutical firm engaged in the drug development of immunotherapies for cancer and stem cell therapies for degenerative diseases, in connection with CBMG's definitive merger agreement to be acquired by a consortium of international investors.